nucypher/nucypher/docs/source/architecture/slashing.rst

 In this case, the main task is not to violate the logic of locking tokens.
 The entire stake consists of:

-    * tokens which the staker can withdraw at any moment
+    * unlocked tokens which the staker can withdraw at any moment
     * tokens locked for a specific period

 .. _`Sub-stakes`: https://docs.nucypher.com/en/latest/architecture/sub_stakes.html